stanford-cs149/asst2/README.md

 In this part of the assignment, we want you to improve the efficiency of your task system by putting threads to sleep until the condition they are waiting for is met.

 * Your implementation may choose to use condition variables to implement this behavior.
 Condition variables are a synchronization primitive that enables threads to sleep (and occupy no CPU processing resources) while they are waiting for a condition to exist.
 Other threads "signal" waiting threads to wake up to see if the condition they were waiting for has been met.
 For example, your worker threads could be put to sleep if there is no work to be done (so they don't take CPU resources away from threads trying to do useful work).
 As another example, your main application thread that calls `run()` might want to sleep while it waits for all the tasks in a bulk task launch to be completed by the worker threads.
 (Otherwise a spinning main thread would take CPU resources away from the worker threads!)
-Please see our [C++ synchronization tutorial](tutorial/README.md) for more information on condition variables in C++.

 * Your implementation in this part of the assignment may have tricky race conditions to think about.
 You'll need to consider many possible interleavings of thread behavior.